lostatc/retain-sync/docs/zielen.1.rst

 point in time.
 Since local directories on different machines can pair with the same remote directory, **zielen** can be used to sync files between machines.

-**zielen** does not require root access, and is meant to run as an unprivileged user.
-If the remote directory is located on a separate machine, **zielen** does not need to be installed on that machine to function.

 Terminology
 -----------
 Local Directory